What is Domain?

 - .net – refers to “Internet”.
 In general, it refers to any website related to the field of Internet, technology, telecommunications, although nowadays it is used more widely.

 - .org – refers to “organization” or organization.
-In general it refers to any website related to institutions, educ establishments !ational, non-profit organizations etc.
+In general, it refers to any website related to institutions, Educ establishments !national, non-profit organizations, etc.

 - .biz – refers to “Business” or business.
 It is a new termination that generally refers to any website with commercial activity and any business.

 - .info – refers to “information” or information.
-It is a new ending that generally refers to any website with informative activity, such as institutions, media etc.
+It is a new ending that generally refers to any website with educational activity, such as institutions, media, etc.